tcadvisor/trialclinqwebsite/AZURE_STORAGE_SETUP.md

 ### 2. Test File Upload
 1. Navigate to the app patient health profile
 2. Click "Upload document"
-3. Select a PDF file
+3. Select a PDF/PNG/JPEG file (≤20MB; up to 5 at once)
 4. Verify the file appears in the documents list
-5. Check Azure Portal → Storage Account → Containers to see the file
+5. Check Azure Portal → Storage Account → Containers to see the file (blob name will be timestamped + random suffix)
+6. Re-query `/.netlify/functions/get-patient-files` and confirm the returned `url` (SAS) downloads correctly; warnings indicate skipped files or SAS fallback

 ### 3. Test Profile Persistence
 1. Fill out patient profile fields